MelkhiorVintageComputing/SBusFPGA/README.md

 The gateware is written in the Migen language, choosen because that's what [Litex](https://github.com/enjoy-digital/litex/) uses.
 It implements a simple CPU-less Litex SoC built around a Wishbone bus, with a custom bridge between the SBus and the Wishbone.

 A ROM, a SDRAM controller ([litedram](https://github.com/enjoy-digital/litedram) to the on-board DDR3), a TRNG (using the [NeoRV32](https://github.com/stnolting/neorv32) TRNG), an USB OHCI (host controller, using the Litex wrapper around the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) implementation), a Curve25519 Crypto Engine (taken from the [Betrusted.IO](https://betrusted.io/) project) and a Litex micro-sd controller can be connected to that bus.
-As a test feature for the Pmod connector, a cg3-compatible or cg6-compatible framebuffer can be implemented using a custom RGA222 VGA Pmod.
+As a test feature for the Pmod connector, a bw2/cg3/cg6-compatible framebuffer can be implemented using a custom RGA222 VGA Pmod (with serious color quality restrictions).

 ### Details